 The parent should be notified to come and pick up the child immediately.
-Ask the parent or guardian to refer to the online screening tool, contact Health Links - Info Santé (204-788-8200 or 1-888-315-9257) or the child's health care provider for direction, if required.
+Ask the parent or guardian to complete the online screening tool at https://sharedhealthmb.ca/covid19/screening-tool/ and follow the requirements for isolation and testing.

 If the child is young and requires close contact and care while isolated, caregivers can continue to care for the child until the parent is able to pick-up the child.
 Caregivers should be mindful of hand hygiene and avoid contact with the respiratory secretions of the child.
 A medical mask should be worn by the staff person caring for the child.